babaid/AAPerturb/README.md

 #### Note 1

 Of course you may want the perturbations to be "realistic" like the mentioned paper did.
-I gotta tell, they took a shurtcut and used FoldX (which uses the Dunbrack rotamers) to mutate/perturb residues as it seems.
+They took a shurtcut and used FoldX (which uses the Dunbrack rotamers) to mutate/perturb residues as it seems.
 Given you have the torsion angle distributions from the Dunbrack library you can straightforwardly use them instead the uniform distribution that I did.
+Currently I use the appropriate experimental Chi1 and Chi2 angles, but for the other torsions I use an approximation of small perturbations.

 Of course this means that you have to be more careful about clashes, and also introduce some other stuff into the code.

 #### Note 2

 No one has actually tested if small perturbations work as well as the rotamers, which I am working on currently using a structural autoencoder.
-Stay tuned for more!

-### Contribute

-Interesting would be if someone found the time to implement the dunbrack stuff I mentioned for now.